ShotikoLabadze/e-commerce/README.md

 ### How to start

-1. Move into "graphql-endpoint" directory
+1. Move into "junior-react-endpoint-master" directory
 1. Install dependencies
 1. Build the project - `npm run build`
 1. Start the project - `npm start`